Q2 Investment outlook for advisors

 Stay up-to-date on the latest market trends and investment ideas to help position clients for long-term success.

-RIZ HUSSAIN: For our Q4 investment outlook for advisors, I’m Riz Hussein with two minutes on fixed income opportunities for your clients.
+For our Q2 Investment Outlook for advisors, I’m Riz Hussain with two minutes on fixed income opportunities for your clients.

-Next, consider the role high quality bonds can play in rebalancing.
-After several years of strong equity returns, clients may have larger equity allocations than intended.
-Rebalancing can potentially reduce overall portfolio volatility while providing a better balance between account growth and income, helping keep your clients in step with their financial plan.
+First, consider the role that high-quality bonds can play in rebalancing.
+After years of solid stock market returns, clients may have larger than intended equity allocations.
+Using bouts of market volatility to rebalance client allocations may enhance overall portfolio stability while creating a better balance between growth and income.
+This may set your clients on a better track to achieve their financial goals.

-When thinking about these opportunities, keep in mind that Schwab Asset Management offers a range of solutions from mutual funds and low-cost transparent and tax-efficient ETFs to active separately managed accounts that complement each other well.
+When thinking about your clients’ fixed income needs, keep in mind that Schwab Asset Management offers a range of solutions from active separately managed accounts to mutual funds and low cost, transparent, tax-efficient ETFs.

-If you have any questions about fixed income, and how to position strategies into clients’ portfolios, please reach out to us for a complimentary portfolio evaluation.
-And thanks for watching.
+If you have questions about fixed income and how to position strategies into clients’ portfolios, please reach out to us for a complimentary portfolio evaluation.
+Thanks for watching.

 Past performance is no guarantee of future results.